apify/apify-docs/docs/tutorials/cache-repeated-page-data.md

 ---
 title: Cache repeated page data
-description: Learn how to make your scraper more efficient by storing repeated page data
+description: Learn how to make your scrapers more efficient by storing repeated page data.
+Avoid re-scraping pages and reduce your data extraction costs.
 menuWeight: 3.9
 paths:
     - tutorials/cache-repeated-page-data